 Stay close to Disneyland

-As I mentioned above, I stayed at a hotel just across the street from the Disneyland Parks and it was a complete game changer when it came to our Disney experience.
+As mentioned above, I stayed at Grand Legacy at the Park just across the street from the Disneyland Parks and it was a complete game changer when it came to our Disney experience.
 Staying within walking distance allowed us to walk around Downtown Disney every night and take our time looking at all the merchandise instead of rushing through it all in order to catch the last shuttle back to the hotel.
 Furthermore, when I went in December, the afternoons were blistering hot while the evenings were nearing 5 degrees with chilly winds.
 My boyfriend and I ended up going back to the hotel mid day to change our outfits, put on a jacket, take a nap, and have dinner before resuming our evening festivities at Disneyland.
 What an amazing difference that made to our entire experience!
 We felt so refreshed when we went back at 7pm instead of being completely burnt out from the whole day.

 Bring your own food and water!